-Section 1.3 What is the most you will pay for covered medical services?
+Section 1.2 What is the most you will pay for covered medical services?

-Because you are enrolled in a Medicare Advantage Plan, there is a limit on the amount you have to pay out-of-pocket each year for in-network medical services that are covered by our plan.
-This limit is called the maximum out-of-pocket amount (MOOP) for medical services.
-For calendar year 2024 this amount is \$1,500.
+Because you are enrolled in a Medicare Advantage Plan, there is a limit on the amount you have to pay out of pocket each year for in-network medical services that are covered by our plan.
+This limit is called the maximum out-of-pocket (MOOP) amount for medical services.
+For calendar year 2025 this amount is \$4,500.

-The amounts you pay for: deductibles (if any), copays, and coinsurance for in-network covered services count toward this maximum out-of-pocket amount.
-(The amounts you pay for your plan premiums (if any), do not count toward your maximum out-of-pocket amount.
+The amounts you pay for: copayments, and coinsurance for in-network covered services count toward this maximum out-of-pocket amount.
 In addition, amounts you pay for some other services do not count toward your maximum out-of-pocket amount.
-These services are marked with an asterisk in the Medical Benefits Chart.)

-If you reach the maximum out-of-pocket amount of \$1,500, you will not have to pay any out-ofpocket costs for the rest of the year for in-network covered services.
-However, you must continue to pay your plan premium (if any) and the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).
+These services are marked with an asterisk in the Medical Benefits Chart.
+If you reach the maximum out-of-pocket amount of \$4,500, you will not have to pay any out-of-pocket costs for the rest of the year for in-network covered services.
+However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).